simeononsecurity/simeononsecurity.ch/content/articles/enhancing-security-insider-threat-programs/index.en.md

 Training sessions should not only focus on the technical aspects of insider threats but also emphasize the importance of ethical behavior and the consequences of malicious actions.
 Employees should be educated on the potential indicators of insider threats, such as sudden changes in behavior, unauthorized access attempts, or unusual data transfers.

-Furthermore, organizations should regularly conduct awareness campaigns to keep employees updated on the latest trends and techniques used by malicious insiders.
+Also, organizations should regularly conduct awareness campaigns to keep employees updated on the latest trends and techniques used by malicious insiders.
 By fostering a culture of security awareness, organizations can create a strong line of defense against insider threats.

 ### Advanced Threat Detection Systems